sergiomb2/lgames2/jwt/readme.txt

-When a language pair and vocabulary have been defined (read section 3 and 4 to learn more) this tool works as follows: You specify how many words from which input lessons you want to be asked and the programme will randomly choose that many.
+When a language pair and vocabulary have been defined (read section 3 and 4 to learn more) this tool works as follows: You specify how many words from which input lessons you want to be asked and the program will randomly choose that many.
 The first word is displayed, you think about it and then click a button to show the translation.
 After that you may decide whether to keep the word in the quiz (e.g., because you were wrong, it will be asked again later) or not.